swiftlang/swift-org-website/documentation/cxx-interop/project-build-setup.md

 ## Mixing Swift and C++ Using Swift Package Manager

-The [Swift package manager](/package-manager/) allows Swift code to use C++ APIs in Swift.
+The [Swift Package Manager](/package-manager/) allows Swift code to use C++ APIs in Swift.

-> Swift package manager does not yet provide support for using Swift APIs in C++.
+> Swift Package Manager does not yet provide support for using Swift APIs in C++.

 ### Enabling C++ Interoperability in a Package Target